 Don’t Raid Retirement Savings

-But remember, every time you make a withdrawal, you eat away at your retirement savings.
+However, remember that every time you make a withdrawal, you erode your retirement savings.
 Not to mention, you face taxes, fees, and penalties for early withdrawals.
-It might be worth it or even necessary in some situations but don’t make this decision lightly.
+It may be worth it or even necessary in some situations, but make this decision carefully.

 Be Aware Of Mutual Debt

 Washington is a community property state, which has a substantial impact on divorce settlements.
-Under these statutes, the court views all assets acquired during a marriage as belonging equally to both spouses, and it subsequently divides property as such.
+Under these statutes, the court views all assets acquired during a marriage as belonging equally to both spouses and subsequently divides the property accordingly.

 So, too, is debt.